-Execution Mode Immediate and Sequence Syntax A=n (in sequence only: expression) : Z=n Upper and lower case are permitted, but 'A' and 'a' reference the same variable.
+Execution Mode Immediate and Sequence Syntax A=n (in sequence only: expression) Z=n Upper and lower case are permitted, but 'A' and 'a' reference the same variable.
 There are 26 variables.
-Range n = -Maximum Number to +Maximum Number expression must evaluate to a value within the same range as n, and can be any of: - constant numeric value - any variable available to sequences - math expression Factory Setting 0 SAVEPRM The new value takes effect immediately.
+Range n = -Maximum Number to +Maximum Number expression must evaluate to a value within the same range as n, and can be any of: - constant numeric value - any variable available to sequences - math expression Footomy Sotting Factory Setting SAVEPRM The new value takes effect immediately.
 However, SAVEPRM is required to save the parameter values in nonvolatile memory.
 Otherwise, the parameter value is reset to the last saved value at device power up.
-If no new parameter value value, then the value is set to the factory setting.
+If no new parameter value is reset to the last saved value at device power up. saved, then the value is set to the factory setting.
 Access READ and WRITE See Also CLEARVAR, CREATEVAR, DELETEVAR, N_xxx, POS[x], S_xxx, SAVEALL, SAVEPRM, VIEW, SAS, SACS Description General purpose numeric variables.
 In immediate mode, A to Z may only be set and queried.
-Within a sequence, variables may also be used in the following conditions: Targets or arguments for assignments (e.g. A=TIMER; DIS=A) Loop Counters (e.g. LOOP Q) Conditional Statement Values (e.g. if (VR>X)) Arguments for a subroutine CALL (e.g. CALL S) Parts of Mathematical Expressions (e.g. VR=VS+C) Targets for interactive data entry commands (e.g. X=KBQ) User variables may be saved by issuing the SAVEPRM (Save all parameter values) command while in immediate mode.
-If the variables values are not saved upon the next RESET or power cycle of the product the variables will be cleared to the value of zero.
+Within a sequence, variables may also be used in the following conditions: · Targets or arguments for assignments (e.g. A=TIMER; DIS=A) · Loop Counters (e.g. LOOP Q) · Conditional Statement Values (e.g. if (VR>X)) · Arguments for a subroutine CALL (e.g. CALL S) · Parts of Mathematical Expressions (e.g. VR=VS+C) · Targets for interactive data entry commands (e.g. X=KBQ) Tangota for intoractive data citaly communities (e.g. 17 115Q) User variables may be saved by issuing the SAVEPRM (Save all parameter values) command while in immediate mode.
+If the variables values are not saved upon the next RESET or power cycle of the produc the variables will be cleared to the value of zero.
 A sequence will not show the name of the variable (A to Z) when the value is displayed to the terminal.
-Treason for this operation is to reduce the amount of ASCII information sent out of the device to an extern host controller or terminal.
-For example: Sequence 1 (1) A=2 #Set the value of variable A (2) A #Display the value of A When sequence 1 executes the device displays the following: >RUN 1 2 #Device response to line 2 (shown above) > If the variable name must be displayed on the same line as the value, use the SACS command followed a the next line by the display command.
-Like all other variables, these variables have global scope.
-If, for instance, variable "T" will be used to be a particular dwell time, then variable "T" should not be used for anything else in the application.
+T reason for this operation is to reduce the amount of ASCII information sent out of the device to an extern host controller or terminal.
+For example: Sequence 1 (1) A=2 #Set the value of variable A (2) A #Display the value of A When sequence 1 executes the device displays the following: >RUN 1 2 #Device response to line 2 (shown above)

-Example Command Description >B 0.1 #Set the variable B to a value of 0.1 B=0.1 #Device response >LIST 1 #List sequence 1 1) A=KB #Query the user for the value of the variable A via the serial port 2) LOOP A #Use A as a loop count 3) ΜI #Move incrementally 4) MEND #Wait for motion to end #Time delay, 'B' seconds #Terminate the LOOP 5) WAIT B 6) ENDL #Set distance to 1 >DIS 1 DIS=1 Rev >RUN 1 #Run sequence 1 #Prompt the user for the value of A >?
-4
+If the variable name must be displayed on the same line as the value, use the SACS command followed o the next line by the display command.
+Like all other veriables, these veriables have global scape.
+If for instance, veriable "T" will be used to be Like all other variables, these variables have global scope.
+If, for instance, variable "T" will be used to he a particular dwell time, then variable "T" should not be used for anything else in the application.

-#Motion executes 4 times
+Example Description Command >B 0.1 #Set the variable B to a value of 0.1 B=0.1 #Device response >LIST 1 #List sequence 1 #Query the user for the value of the variable A via the serial port 1) A=KB #Use A as a loop count 2) LOOP A 3) ΜI #Move incrementally (4) MEND #Wait for motion to end #Time delay, 'B' seconds #Terminate the LOOP WAIT B 5) 6) ENDL #Set distance to 1 >DIS 1 DIS=1 Rev >RUN 1 #Run sequence 1 #Prompt the user for the value of A >?
+4 #Motion executes 4 times